-If you haven’t seen the videos of me (Mike) recently, I’ve been treating patients in China these past few months of early 2017.
-Sadly, the people here have an extremely low level of education and understanding of their health.
-Everyday in the clinic, we battle not just construed cultural enigmas (“my back hurts because of the cold wind”), but also improper education/advice (“my doctor told me if I do anything more vigorous than walking my nerve will impinge and I will be paralyzed”).
-One of the biggest reasons why Craig, Arash, and I started The Prehab Guys’ in the first place was to inject some truth and science into the fitness and health industries.
+Mike had the unique opportunity to spend 4 months treating in China.
+Sadly, the people there have an extremely low level of education and understanding of their health.
+Every day in the clinic, we battled not just construed cultural enigmas ("my back hurts because of the cold wind"), but also improper education/advice ("my doctor told me if I do anything more vigorous than walking my nerve will impinge and I will be paralyzed").
+One of the biggest reasons why Craig, Arash, and I started The Prehab Guys' in the first place was to inject some truth and science into the fitness and health industries.
 Proper education on your movement system, from why you experience pain to self-management strategies, GO A LONG WAY in making this world a much better and happier place.
 Education is power.
-Without further ado, fact #1… […]
+Without further ado, fact #1…

 Everyone has a slightly different bony anatomy.
 Whether it’s a longer femur, bent shin (tibial torsion), or a rotated hip socket (acetabular retroversion), your anatomy, in addition to your functional goals, should ultimately drive squat depth.
 So how deep or low should you squat?
 From an injury prevention and biomechanical perspective, there is only one thing that should matter – posterior pelvic tilt.

 Low back pain is one of the most common musculoskeletal diagnoses in the world.
 The low back is typically considered the lumbar spine region, but it is also important to remember the pelvis and the hips influence motion at the low back.
-After an injury or unpleasant experience in this region, the human brain is capable of rewiring it’s movement.
-Sometimes as a protective mechanism, the body will move in a more rigid pattern, thus less dissociation from joint to joint.
-In these scenarios, you have to go back to the basics to retrain the foundations for healthy movement.
-This article describes three exercises to help retrain low back dissociation.
+After an injury or experiencing pain in this region, motion in this area can get, 'out of whack'.
+This can lead to changes in body awareness and as a protective mechanism, the body may move in a more rigid pattern, thus less dissociation from joint to joint.
+This can lead to someone having difficulty with performing and controlling pelvic tilting.
+In these scenarios, you have to go back to the basics to retrain the foundations for healthy movement and improving body awareness.
+This article describes three exercises to help retrain low back movement and pelvic tilting.